- is inviting and easy to read; not too much information

 - major, minor, or areas of concentration

-- omit high school if you have completed more than two years of college unless referencing impressive honors or relevant extracurricular activities
+- omit high school if you have completed more than two years of university unless referencing impressive honours or relevant extracurricular activities

-- relevant courses, papers, projects; include paper or project titles · GPA, honors, awards, scholarships
+- relevant courses, papers, projects; include paper or project titles · GPA, honours, awards, scholarships

 - Include all paid, volunteer, intern, or cooperative education experiences that are relevant to your objective.

 - Start with most recent experience if using chronological format.